Colin Bradley Artist Interview

 I caught the eye of a pastel pencil distributor who asked me to demonstrate my skills for them in a major art exhibition in London.
 This lead to many years of demonstrating around the UK and for art groups.
 Eventually I was asked if I could teach a small group of artists my techniques, this was well received and I went on to running my own private art classes and workshops for over 18 years.

 I started teaching online through YouTube in 2007 and very quickly developed a following for my techniques.
 In 2011 with the help of my son Steve we started our online teaching school which has proved to be very popular and an online store for students to purchase the materials I use.
-On YouTube we now have well over 25,000 subscribers and nearly 4 million views.
+On YouTube we now have well over 30,000 subscribers.

 Please tell us what you do?